 Alder Springs Hike, Alder Springs

-Enjoy spring wildflowers on this hike to burbling Alder Springs within the Crooked River National Grasslands.
-Join the Deschutes Land Trust and Jane Meissner for a hike through the sun-warmed sagelands that give us our first spring wildflowers.
-See white sand lilies, yellow bells, spring gold and more.
-We'll hike down to Alder Springs itself, check out Whychus Creek and return back the way we came.
+Join the Deschutes Land Trust and Carol Moorehead for a hike to Alder Springs and then beyond to the confluence of Whychus Creek and the Deschutes River.
+We'll hike from the top of the Crooked River National Grasslands through sun-warmed sagelands that give us our first spring wildflowers.
+See white sand lilies, yellow bells, spring gold and more as you hike down to Alder Springs itself.
+Then, follow Whychus Creek to its confluence with the Deschutes River.
 Registration is required and opens 1 month prior to the event.

 Outing Details + Route

-Hike Rating: This is a challenging 3-mile hike on trails in the Crooked River National Grasslands.
+Hike Rating: This is a challenging 7-mile hike on trails in the Crooked River National Grasslands.

-Route: This hike will start at the Alder Springs trailhead and follow trails down into the Whychus Creek canyon.
+Route: This hike will start at the Alder Springs trailhead and follow trails down to Whychus Creek.
+You will then ford the creek and continue on trails to confluence of Whychus Creek and the Deschutes River.
 Terrain will be uneven at times.

 What to Bring